caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 case class Email( receivedDate: Timestamp )

-case class Context( initialDate:DateTime ){
-  def isRecent( timestamp:Timestamp ):Boolean = timestamp.t.isBefore( initialDate )
+def isRecent( initialDate:DateTime, timestamp:Timestamp ):Boolean = timestamp.t.isBefore( initialDate )
-}
 ~~~

 That would certainly preserve the semantics.
-The problem is that it's just a wrapper, and at the call site is possible to do something like `isRecent(Timestamp(someDate))`, which kind of defeats the purpose.
+The problem is that it's just a wrapper, and at the call site is possible to do something like `isRecent(someDate, Timestamp(receivedDate))`, which kind of defeats the purpose.
 If at the call site you don't care about the `DateTime` semantics, then why would you care inside `isRecent`?

 Of course you could make the constructor of `Timestamp` private, or the whole class private within `Email`, but that would add _a lot_ of complexity, once you need to also know if something other than an `Email` `isRecent`.
 Too much entanglement.